Dakingrai/dakingrai.github.io/index.md

 ---

 ## About Me
-Hi, I'am a PhD student at George Mason University, advised by [https://ziyuyao.org/][Prof. Ziyu Yao].
+Hi, I'am a PhD student at George Mason University, advised by Prof. Ziyu Yao.
 I research in the field of interpretability of neural networks and its practical usage.
 Although neural networks exhibit remarkable performance across a broad spectrum of tasks, their inherent opaqueness poses a significant challenge.
 This motivates my research to investigate the inner workings of neural networks through mechanistic interpretability, a subfield of interpretability that attempts to understand neural networks by reverse engineering them.

 ## News